seyramgabriel/HNG-Linux-User-Creation-Bash-Script/README.md

     # Set the hashed password for the user
     echo "$username:$hashed_password" | chpasswd -e

-    # Log the plain text password for the CSV
+    # Log the hashed password for the CSV
     echo "$username,$password" >> $PASSWORD_FILE

-    log_message "Password for $username set." done < "$1"
+    log_message "Password for $username set."

+done < "$1"

 # Set permissions for the password file